-Epilepsy surgery is a surgical process that helps remove an area of the brain producing seizure and controls seizure activity.
+Epilepsy surgery is a procedure to remove an area of the brain producing seizure.
 This surgery is performed when the seizures occur in a particular area or single location of the brain.
 Epilepsy surgery is suggested when two anti-epileptic medications have failed to cure the seizures in the brain.
 This surgery aims to treat brain seizures without affecting the functions of the brain.
 Before the epileptic surgery, various surgical tests are suggested to check whether the person is eligible for this surgery.

 Classification Of Epilepsy Surgery

 Epileptic seizures occur due to the abnormal activity of the neurons present in the brain.
 There are different types of epileptic surgery.
-The type of surgery depends on the following factors:
+The type of Epilepsy Surgery in Hyderabad depends on the following factors:

 Location of the seizure

 Resective Surgery - In this type of surgery, a small area of the brain is removed.
 The surgeon removes the brain tissues of the portion where the seizure occurs.
 This area is generally a site of malformation, tumour or brain injury.
 The part of the brain on which the resective surgery is performed is known as the temporal lobes that control emotions, visual memory and language comprehension.